-Each ordinary share represents the right to cast one vote at a general meeting of shareholders.
-All resolutions must be passed with an absolute majority of the votes validly cast except as set forth above.
+Each ordinary share represents the right to cast one vote at a General Meeting of Shareholders.
+All resolutions must be passed with an absolute majority of the votes validly cast, unless otherwise stated in the Articles of Association or under Dutch law.
 We are not allowed to exercise voting rights for ordinary shares we hold directly or indirectly.